 Do you want to build positive credit history with on-time payments?

 Most installment loans such as mortgages or car loans, credit cards, credit builder loans, and personal loans will build credit history.
 If you plan on paying your loan on-time, why not reward your credit score with the positive credit?
-You’ll want to check with your lender and see which credit bureaus they report to - some lenders do not report to all the major credit bureaus while Possible Finance reports to all three major credit bureaus - Experian, TransUnion, and Equifax.
+You’ll want to check with your lender and see which credit bureaus they report to - some lenders do not report to all the major credit bureaus while Possible Finance reports to two major credit bureaus - Experian and TransUnion.

 Payday loans, payday advance apps, title loans, pawnshop loans, and many other short-term loans do not report payments to the credit bureaus.
 Borrowing from these sources may cause you to get stuck in a cycle of debt with no way to improve your credit score and graduate into better loan products.